 A spinal cord injury (SCI) is sustained by 1,000 people every year in the UK.
 Paralysis is only the most visible aspect of SCI, and not many people know the full impact.
 The 18 May is SCI Awareness Day, a day to spread awareness, knowledge and to help prevent SCI.
+Be #SCIAware.

 Get involved – share #SCIAware